Ready to Learn More?

 Students in Early Childhood Education can attend full or part time.

-Early Childhood Education classes may be offered at these Madison College campuses:
+Early Childhood Education classes may be offered at the Madison College Goodman South campus or online.

 Earning your associate degree in the Early Childhood Education program at Madison Area Technical College prepares you for valuable work as: